 This MD&A and the mineral resource and mineral reserve estimates referenced in this MD&A are reported in accordance with the requirements under Canadian securities laws, namely National Instrument 43-101 Standards of Disclosure for Mineral Projects ("NI 43-101"), which differ from the requirements under U.S. securities laws.
 NI 43-101 is a rule developed by the Canadian Securities Administrators that establishes standards for all public disclosure an issuer makes of scientific and technical information concerning mineral projects.
 These standards differ significantly from the requirements under the U.S. Securities and Exchange Commission ("SEC") Industry Guide 7.
 The SEC normally only permits issuers to report mineralization that does not constitute SEC Industry Guide 7 compliant "reserves" as in-place tonnage and grade, without reference to unit measures.
 U.S. investors are cautioned not to assume that any part or all of mineral deposits in these categories will ever be converted into reserves.
-Midas Gold is not a SEC registered Corporation nor are any of its subsidiaries.
+Currently, Midas Gold is not a SEC registrant nor are any of its subsidiaries.
+However, Midas Gold has filed a registration statement with the SEC and upon it becoming effective, Midas Gold will become subject to SEC reporting obligations.